 Start by carrying out competitor research to see who else will be exhibiting and their trade show techniques to get an idea of what you will exhibit.

-Consider everything that is required when exhibiting – you need to ensure you have enough time to design your exhibition stand UK, book your place and train staff.
+Consider everything that is required when exhibiting – you need to ensure you have enough time to design your exhibition stand the UK, book your place, and train staff.
 And don’t forget this all needs to align with your budget too.